AusSRC/POSSUM_services/README.md

 DATABASE_USER = postgres
 DATABASE_PASSWORD = password
 SEARCH_PATH = public,possum

+EMAIL_HOST_USER =
+EMAIL_HOST_PASSORD =
 ```

 Where the Django secret key can be generated with various tools (e.g. https://djecrety.ir/).
 The second set of database environment variables are for connection to the database, so you will fill these out based on the settings of the deployment of the service above.
+The third set is for sending user password reset emails (accessed by /password_reset URL).
+Currently this is generated with gmail app password.
+To enable a new user to login to Django, you must tick the "staff member" checkbox during registration.

 This command will build both the `nginx` reverse proxy and the Django `web` services.

 ```
 docker-compose up --build -d